semilogopaul/littlelemon/README.md

 # littlelemon
-Developed an API for LittleLemon Restaurant for reservation management and other functions, featuring token-based authentication, throttling and pagination to ensure secure and efficient API usage.
-I also integrated the django debug toolbar feature for easy debugging.
+Developed an API for the LittleLemon Restaurant for reservation management and other functions, implementing token-based authentication, throttling, and pagination to ensure secure and efficient API usage.
+The API supports multiple response formats, including JSON and XML.
+Additionally, I integrated the Django Debug Toolbar to facilitate easy debugging.

 **some url routes**